yuicao4234/Movie-Rating-Prediction-Analysis/README.md

 Based on the test, we can see that all franchises except for Star Wars have inconsistent ratings.

 <img width="600" height="500" alt="franchise" src="https://github.com/user-attachments/assets/72913976-3ad8-45dc-ad7f-429f5851b70a" />

+## Prediction Model: Decision Tree Regressor with 5-fold cross-validation and GridSearchCV

+For this task, I built a Decision Tree Regressor to predict movie ratings using personality PCA components as input features.
+Decision trees are non-linear models that repeatedly split the data into sub-groups based on feature values, making them interpretable and capable of capturing complex interactions.

+To prevent overfitting and select the best configuration, I applied GridSearchCV with 5-fold cross-validation, testing multiple values for max_depth, min_samples_leaf, and min_samples_split.
+This allowed the model to be trained and validated across multiple subsets of the data, ensuring more robust performance.
+The best model was then retrained on the full training set and evaluated on a hold-out test set.

+The best model achieved RMSE of 0.6938, indicating moderate predictive performance.
+Feature importance analysis showed that Artistic Interest and Social Energy were the strongest predictors of movie preferences among all personality traits.

+## Next Steps
+Overall, the analysis shows weak relationships between the variables, and the prediction model performance is relatively weak.
+This could be caused by:

+1. imputation method - maybe just remove nans would be better and cleaner
+2. PCA: may need revision
+3. some of the viewer characteristic variables are binary (yes/no) questions instead of scale. maybe changing the response to binary values would better explain the variables
+4. prediction model - need to look closer and determine which model produces the best performance.
+Should try multiple different models